Rupit is Catalan for rock (from the Latin, rupes) and this historical treasure is carved from the stony hill it is perched upon.

 And authentic local flavors

 Stopping for a traditional homemade meal times in with the skies opening and a torrential downfall hitting the town.
-From the relative comfort of the dining room, we dig into a selection of Spanish delicacies like a lamb shoulder (strangely served with fries) and veal and mushrooms washed down by a local red that left plenty to be desired.
-They offer a prix fix menu or a la carte.
+From the relative comfort of the dining room, we dig into a selection of Spanish delicacies like a lamb shoulder (strangely served with fries) and veal and mushrooms.
+They offer a Prix fix menu or a la carte.
 A definite curio is a glass covered section of the floor that lets you gaze down into a musty wine cellar that doesn’t look like it has been opened in a hundred years.

 By the time we get the check, the storm has drifted on, giving us a clear, but slippery run back down the hill.
 The river is now flooding and surging with rapids that were not there two hours earlier.
 It adds to the dramatic beauty of this Catalonian township, protected by one thousand years of stone that shows no sign of going anywhere in the next thousand.